 The Siberia Station Spa Quebec City

-My favourite relaxation stations were the warm yurt buildings which had wood fires burning.
+My favourite relaxation stations were the warm yurt buildings, which had wood fires burning.
 There were cocoon-like hammocks where I had to force myself not to drift off to sleep.
-I had to make sure to experience each stop and wanted to make my way down to the river for a cold dip.

-The Siberia Spa Quebec is open year round, but I am so glad that I got to experience in winter.
+The Siberia Spa Quebec is open year-round, but I am so glad that I got to experience it in winter.
 It was not as scary and cold as I imagined it would be.
 Calmly walking the paths through the forest and dipping between hot and cold treatments and then winding down in the warmth of a relaxation room was heaven.

-See more reviews for the Siberia Station Spa on TripAdvisor.
+See more reviews for the Siberia Station Spa.

 Looking for more things to do and see in the Quebec City region?
 Check out these posts: